Sravya-2006/DevTrials26--NeoYuga/README.md

 ## AI/ML Integration

 **Dynamic Premium Calculation** uses an XGBoost regression model trained on zone risk scores, historical disruption data, worker peak hours, seasonal indices, and platform activity.
-It outputs a weekly premium amount and a risk score between 0 and 100.  this runs as a rule-based calculator with mock training data.
-Then it transitions to a live model trained on real onboarding data.
+It outputs a weekly premium amount and a risk score between 0 and 100.
+This runs as a rule-based calculator with mock training data first, then transitions to a live model trained on real onboarding data.

 **Income Loss Prediction** uses linear regression on each worker's personal earnings baseline.
 The key innovation here is the day-part weighting system — a worker who earns 70% of their income between 5pm and 9pm receives a 1.4× payout multiplier when a trigger fires in that window, versus 0.6× if it fires in the middle of the afternoon.
 The payout matches the actual loss, not a flat average.